ghh1125/data/README.md

-# Paper Title: Dual trustworthy mechanism for cross-domain multi-modality classification
+# Paper: Dual trustworthy mechanism for illness classification with multi-modality data

+# News: This work has been accepted at the 2023 IEEE International Conference on Data Mining Workshops (ICDMW)!

 ## Data Introduction：
 ######    1. id： Student ID<br>
 ######    2. text： University comments.
 Code is used to generate embeddings for text data using the MPNet (Masked and Permuted) model.<br> Here's an overview of what the code does:<br>It initializes the MPNet tokenizer and model using the 'microsoft/mpnet-base' pre-trained model.<br> It loops over each row in the dataset starting from the second row (index 1).<br> It retrieves the text data from the second column of the current row, tokenizes it, encodes it, and generates the embeddings using the MPNet model.
 The resulting embeddings are converted to a numpy array.<br>